infor-design/enterprise-wc/src/components/ids-color-picker/README.md

 - `label` {string} Sets the label attribute which will be displayed above the color picker web component `label="Color Picker"`
 - `disabled` {boolean} Sets the disabled attribute which will disabled the entire color picker web component `disabled="true"` Valid values are 'true' | 'false'
 - `readonly` {boolean} Sets the readonly attribute.
 Valid values are 'true' | 'false'
-- `labels` {boolean} If true, the color-swatchs will display labels instead of the hex-values.
+- `suppress-labels` {boolean} If true, the color-swatches will display hex-values instead of labels.
 Valid values are 'true' | 'false'
-- `tooltips` {boolean} If true, the color-swatchs will display tooltips on mouseover.
+- `suppress-tooltips` {boolean} If true, the color-swatches will not display tooltips on mouseover.
 Valid values are 'true' | 'false'
 - `validate` {string} set the validation rule `required`.
 - `mode` {string} Sets the theme mode
 - `version` {string} Sets the theme version